-Results for each state are accessible through a visualization tool at http://covid19.healthdata.org/projections - the estimates presented in this tool will be continually updated as new data are incorporated and ultimately will supersede the results in this paper.
+Results for each state are accessible through a visualization tool at http://covid19.healthdata.org/projections.
 Summary information on cumulative deaths, the date of peak demand, the peak demand, peak excess demand, and aggregate demand are provided for each US state in Table 1.